The Four Foundations of Mindfulness Retreat will be offered:

 During this retreat we will systematically explore each of the four foundations, in a progressive fashion:

-The first foundation, awareness of the body, will cultivate embodied present moment attention which supports our capacity to stay present and centered, and serves as a profound vehicle for awakening.
+The first foundation: Awareness of the experience of the body, breath, and the changing nature of sensations.
+Awareness of the body cultivates embodied present moment attention which supports our capacity to stay present and centered, and serves as a profound vehicle for awakening.

-The third foundation focuses on developing a wise relationship to thoughts, emotions and mind-states by recognizing their impersonal and changing nature; so that we may cultivate our capacity to respond rather than react.
+The third foundation: Recognizing emotions and states of mind that cause stress and reactivity.
+Focusing on developing a wise relationship to thoughts, emotions and mind-states by recognizing their impersonal and changing nature; so that we may cultivate our capacity to respond rather than react.

-The fourth foundation represents the culmination of these practices, which help us to see the ways we become caught, as well as the ways we can free ourselves, through the common obstacles we encounter in our practice and the wholesome states that can be cultivated to support it.
+The fourth foundation: Cultivating qualities that support, and working wisely with those qualities that hinder, our capacity for awakening from the trance of suffering.
+A culmination of the practices helps us to see the ways we become caught, as well as the ways we can free ourselves, through the common obstacles we encounter in our practice and the wholesome states that can be cultivated to support it.

 This retreat will support an establishment of, and deepening into the practice of Mindfulness for a greater capacity to meet whatever difficulty and chaos our external experience may bring.
 It serves as an introduction to those new to practice, providing the essential teachings, and an opportunity to refresh and strengthen practice for experienced practitioners.